spurtcms/Storyze-nextjs-theme/README.md

-This blog is a statically generated blog that uses Next.js App Router for the frontend and [spurtcms][https://demo.spurtcms.com/dashboard/]to handle its content.
-It comes with a native spurtcms that offers features like real-time collaboration and visual editing with live updates using [https://spurtcms.com/documentation].
+This blog is a statically generated blog that uses Next.js App Router for the frontend and [spurtcms](https://dev.spurtcms.com) to handle its content.
+It comes with a native spurtcms that offers features like real-time collaboration and visual editing with live updates.Check out the [project documentaion](https://dev.spurtcms.com/documentation) for more details.

 The Studio connects to spurtcms, which gives you hosted content APIs with a flexible query language, on-demand image transformations, powerful patching, and more.
 You can use this starter to kick-start a blog or learn these technologies.